The Teleconference/Lecture Hall: SCC 403.

-The audio-visual presentation design follows the standard features of the Rutgers "Smart Classrooms".
-The instructor/presenter uses the permanently placed multimedia cart at stage right with touch screen controls that allow for display of computer images and/or video images and touch control menus for videoconferencing.
-The cart houses an audio cassette player for recording and playback, a VCR, a visualizer (document camera) and a connection for a laptop PC or MAC.
+The audio-visual presentation is done primarily from the permanently placed multimedia cart at stage right that allows for display of computer images and/or video images and has a connection for a laptop PC or MAC (with a standard Windows lpatop system in place by default).
 A traditional, movable wooden podium is also available at stage front.

 Teleconferencing & Distance Education

-The TLH has facilities to accommodate distance learning via ISDN, IP Video Conference or satellite downlink.
-Video teleconferencing capability in the TLH is possible with either two or four remote controlled cameras, ceiling-mounted.
-A technician must be present to operate controls for a four camera video conference.
+The TLH has facilities to accommodate distance learning via SIP/IP Video Conference using Cisco hardware.
+Video teleconferencing capability in the TLH is possible using the built in multi-position cameras..
+A technician must be present to operate controls for a video conference.

 Projection capability is provided by a video/data DLP projector mounted in the ceiling of the TLH projecting an image size of 10 x 7 to the TLH wall screen.

 In the projection booth at the rear of the TLH are located the sound system amplifiers and mixers, the rack for the IMUX and codec and the necessary equipment for routing audio and video during teleconferencing and for troubleshooting during programs.